-Coastal Roots Farm is a living Jewish farm, making practices that are thousands of years old relevant lessons for today.
-These practices inform how we grow produce, share belongings, treat neighbors, observe the passing of time, celebrate and improve, care for plants and animals, and create a vibrant, welcoming community.
+Coastal Roots Farm is a living Jewish farm, making practices that are thousands of years old relevant lessons for today and connecting people to compelling Jewish ideas through farming and food.
+These practices and ideas inform how we grow produce, share belongings, treat neighbors, observe the passing of time, celebrate and improve, care for plants and animals, and create a vibrant, welcoming community.
 All of this makes Coastal Roots Farm a Jewish farm for everyone.

 Below are links to other Jewish community farms across North America:

 Jewish Farm School